-A few years ago, I decided to do just that.
+A few years ago, I decided to do just that and try hatching eggs.
 My hens were broody, and I was always pulling eggs out from under them.
 They’d squawk and peck me in protest as I robbed them of their clutches.
 They would then spend a few more days sitting on the empty nest box, brooding.

 It made me sad.

 One day, a friend talked me into letting one of my hens keep a few of her eggs.
-Instead of pushing the hen aside and taking her eggs, I left her alone.
+Instead of pushing the hen aside and taking her eggs, I left her alone with her hatching eggs.
 About three weeks later, I was introduced to the incredible joy of watching a mother hen raise her babies.

 It was an experience I’ll never forget, and one I recommend to all chicken lovers.

-Here are 10 reasons to let your hen hatch some chicks—all experiences I had with my own brood.
+Here are 10 reasons to let your hen try hatching eggs and all experiences I had with my own brood.

 Broody hens can be a problem if you regularly remove eggs for human consumption.
 They tend to stay in the nest box for days, seemingly unable to accept the fact that their eggs are gone.
 But if you want to hatch some chicks, a broody hen is exactly what you need.